Home Why Business Woodworking About us Contact us

 A constant feed rate, with consistent pressure of the work against the fence/cutters, allows the shaper (or router) to give the best quality cut.
 Power feeders are often used with shapers - the wheels of the power feeder straddle the cutter, and provide the pressure in addition to the movement.
 The control provided by the power feeder allows climb cuts when that would be preferable.

-A real world example.
-I have a large router bit to create crown mouldings for furniture.
+A real world example: I have a large router bit to create crown mouldings for furniture.
 When used in a router table, a significant amount of sanding was required.
 The same cutter in a shaper produced smoother cuts, with far less sanding required, apparently because of the heavier table and larger bearings reducing vibration.
-When the power feeder is used, even less sanding is required.
+When the power feeder is used, almost no sanding is required.

 It doesn't seem like much power should be required in a power feeder.
 Not true.
-I have a "small" ½ hp power feeder, which I now consider barely adequate.
+I have (had) a "small" ½ hp Steff 2033, which I now consider barely adequate, replaced by the 1 hp 2034 Steff power feeder.
 If you are considering a feeder, be sure it has multiple speeds, forward and reverse.
-The mounting arm, with multiple pivot points, needs to be very strong, and may weigh 100 pounds or more.
+The mounting arm, with multiple pivot points, needs to be very strong and stiff, and may weigh well over 150 pounds.
+I only do very short runs (custom work) so rarely set up the feeder and finally sold it.
+A few simple jigs give me comfort to use the shaper without the power feeder.

 Cutters and Accessories